 Ensure the area of skin you choose is clean and dry.
 The patch should not be applied if there is any skin irritation.

 This patch should be applied on the skin once in a week for three weeks.
 It should be removed in the fourth week, which is when you have your period.
 After seven patch-free days, you can apply a new one.

-It is important to apply the new patch at the end of the patch-free week, else it increases the risk of pregnancy.
+It is important to apply a new patch at the end of the patch-free week, or else it increases the risk of pregnancy.
 You may still be bleeding or spotting by the time you put on the new patch, which is normal.
-In case you want to skip your periods then you may skip the patch-free week and start a new month of patches.
+In case you want to skip your periods, then you may skip the patch-free week and start a new month of patches.